Metodije Spasovski

-Metodije Spasovski (born 4 February 1946) is a former Macedonian football player.
-He capped three times for the Yugoslav national team.
+Metodije Spasovski (born 4 February 1946) is a Macedonian former footballer who played as a winger.
+He capped three times for the Yugoslavia national team.

 Club career

 Spasovski played a total of 647 games in all competitions for hometown club Vardar, scoring 212 goals and ranking him second on both the club's record appearances and scorers lists.

 International career

-He made his senior debut for Yugoslavia in a December 1968 friendly match against Brazil in which he immediately scored a goal and has earned a total of 3 caps, scoring 3 goals.
+Spasovski made his senior debut for Yugoslavia in a December 1968 friendly match against Brazil in which he immediately scored a goal and has earned a total of three caps, scoring three goals.
 His final international was an October 1969 FIFA World Cup qualification match against Belgium.